-This study however believes that the inter relationships between land use areas play crucial roles in generating or attracting traffic.
+This study however, believes that the inter relationships between land use areas play crucial roles in generating or attracting traffic.
 This is more so the case as urban land use areas have been identified as intimately interwoven with transportation needs.
 Blunden (1971) among other proponents affirms that a unique property of land use is its ability to 'generate and attract traffic'.
 The over dependence of the intra urban transport system on small cars which are less efficient in passenger bulk carriage generate environmental problems of public health importance.
 Age of the vehicles ensure urban air pollution especially on the main roads.
-This is essentially true for the heavily built up urban core districts that are serviced by old rickety fuming automobiles.
+This is essentially true for the heavily built up urban core districts that are serviced by old rickety furning automobiles.
+The needs for parking spaces in the city centers and micro climatic changes of the core areas compared with neighbouring suburban districts are all issues of concern to public health and sustainability.